APSIS-ANALYSIS/PERIGEE/docs/install_external_libs.md

 The four libraries VTK, PETSc, HDF5, and METIS are required for the build of PERIGEE.
 MPICH is needed for parallelization; Gmsh is often needed for mesh generation; SLEPc is needed for calculating eigenvalues; ParaView is used for visualization solution outputs.

+On most clusters, there are already certain libraries installed by the admin.
+You need to use [Environment Modules](https://modules.readthedocs.io/en/latest/) to manage the installed libraries if you want to use them.
+As a short note, you can use `module list` to see the currently loaded modules and `module avail` to see the available (or, installed) modules.
+You may load and unload one by `module load [name]` and `module unload [name]`.
+You may use `module purge` to unload all modules.
+If you want to see the detailed info about the module, in particular the library path, you may use `module show [name]` to list related info.

 ## Table of Contents

 - [Create a lib folder](#Create-a-lib-folder)